 What you need to know about a PNC personal loan

-With more than 2,400 branches, PNC is the sixth-largest bank in the U.S., operating in 20 states and Washington, D.C.
+With about 2,300 branches, PNC is one of the largest bank in the U.S., operating in 37 states and Washington, D.C.

 If you’re eligible, you can use a PNC personal loan for home improvements, credit card debt consolidation or other large purchases.
 If you’re trying to decide whether a personal loan from PNC is right for you, here are a few things to consider.

 Getting a personal loan from PNC Bank will likely require solid credit for the best rates.
 PNC doesn’t publish its eligibility requirements on its website, but people typically need FICO® credit scores of at least 650 to qualify for a PNC personal loan.